- Faculty & Staff

 Claudia Turro received her B.S. with Honors in 1987 from Michigan State University.
 She worked with Daniel G. Nocera and George E. Leroi at Michigan State University and received her Ph.D. in 1992.
 She was awarded a Jane Coffin Childs Memorial Fund for Medical Research Postdoctoral Fellowship to continue postodoctoral work at Columbia University with Nicholas J. Turro from 1992 to 1995.
 She has been a faculty member at The Ohio State University since 1996.
 She received the Early CAREER Award by the National Science Foundation in 1998, the Arnold and Mabel Beckman Foundation Young Investigator Award in 1999, was named a 2010 Fellow of the American Chemical Society, and a 2012 Fellow of the American Association for the Advancement of Science.
 She was elected Vice Presdient (2010-12) and President of the Inter-American Photochemical Society (2012-14), and Chair of the Bioninorganic Subdivision of the Division of Inorganic Chemistry of the American Chemical Society (2013-14).
-She received the College of Arts and Sciences inaugural Susan M. Hartmann Mentoring and Leadership Award (2014) and the 2014 Inter-American Photochemical Society Award in Photochemistry, the 2016 Edward W. Morley Medal from the Cleveland Section of the American Chemical Society, and the 2016 Award of the Columbus Section of the American Chemical Society.
+She received the College of Arts and Sciences inaugural Susan M. Hartmann Mentoring and Leadership Award (2014), the 2014 Inter-American Photochemical Society Award in Photochemistry, the 2016 Edward W. Morley Medal from the Cleveland Section of the American Chemical Society, and the 2016 Award of the Columbus Section of the American Chemical Society.

 Inorganic Photochemistry, Excited State Processes, Control of Charge Separation and Recombination, Solar Energy Conversion